haihuilab/scimorph/README.md

 # to install the latest release (from PyPI)
 pip install scimorph

-# to install the latest release (using Conda)
-conda install -c conda-forge scimorph

 # to install the latest commit (from GitHub)
 pip install git+https://github.com/haihuilab/scimorph